 - Hoarse voice

-- Dysphagia (difficulty swallowing) at any age gets a two week wait referral
+- Dysphagia (difficulty swallowing) at any age gets an immediate two week wait referral

 - Weight loss